rdtrob/linux-workshop/README.md

 ### Permissions

-#### Owners, groups & others

-#### RWX, identities

-### Processes

-Linux, in the Unix tradition differs, from MS-DOS and Windows.
-It's not only a multitasking system, but also multi-user.

-id - display user identity

-chmod - change a file's mode

-umask - set default file permissions

-su - run a shell as another user

-chown - change a file's owner

-chgrp - change a file's group ownership

-passwd - change a user's password

 If you've tried to cat the "/etc/shadow" file (or others in "/etc" you might have noticed that you didn't have permission to read it.